plblum/jivs/README.md

 | FirstName | `<input type="text" name="FirstName" />`
 | LastName | `<input type="text" name="LastName" />`

 Jivs wants those same names for basically the same purpose of correlating with fields in the Model.
-Instead of an HTML tag, Jivs uses the ValueHost class.
+Instead of an HTML tag, Jivs uses the `ValueHost class`.
 When we configure the above Model for Jivs, you can imagine something like this object:
 ```ts
 [